Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Relation to other work

-\paragraph{Quantile-based methods and tail probabilities.} Quantile regression and related procedures are used to estimate tail quantiles, prediction intervals, and threshold-specific risks \cite{chung2021beyond,feldman2021improving}.
-In particular, the quantile aggregation framework of \cite{fakoor2023} is close in spirit in that it allows the analyst to place greater weight on the quantile regions that matter for the problem at hand; see also the discussion of quantile- and threshold-weighted scoring rules in Appendix~\ref{app:lossFunctions}.
+Quantile regression and related procedures are used to estimate tail quantiles, prediction intervals, and threshold-specific risks \parencite{chung2021beyond,feldman2021improving}.
+In particular, the quantile aggregation framework of \parencite{fakoor2023} is close in spirit to our proposed solution in that it allows the analyst to place greater weight on the quantile regions that matter for the problem at hand.
 The main difference is the statistical target.
 Quantile methods focus on estimating selected quantiles, or on combining quantile estimates across levels, whereas diagnostic transport maps recalibrate an entire conditional predictive distribution in one step.
 Once the transport map is estimated, all quantiles of the recalibrated predictive distribution are available simultaneously as a by-product.
 This removes the need to fit separate models across quantile levels, avoids quantile crossing by construction, and lets the user recover tail probabilities, prediction intervals, and quantiles from the same corrected predictive distribution.